Geothermal plant wins appeal but pauses Nevada construction

 People are also reading…

+The project is one of several underway in the West that the Biden administration backs as a way to combat climate change by expediting the transition from fossil fuels to renewable energy.

-The project would generate carbon-free power by pumping hot water from beneath the earth.
-The Fish and Wildlife Service concluded it could lead to the extinction of the toad by adversely impacting underground reservoirs that feed wetlands in the only place the speckled toad, about the size of a quarter, is known to exist.
+It would generate carbon-free power by tapping hot water from beneath the earth.
+But the Fish and Wildlife Service concluded in April it could lead to the extinction of the toad by adversely affecting groundwater that feeds wetlands in the only place the speckled toad, about the size of a quarter, is known to exist.

 Monday's panel ruling from the San Francisco-based 9th Circuit, which heard oral arguments on the appeal in June, said it couldn’t consider the emergency listing because it happened after the appeal was filed in January.

-The conflict has put a spotlight on some of the challenges the Biden administration faces as it tries to expedite the transition from fossil fuels to renewables and meet its goal of having the U.S. power grid run on clean energy by 2035.
+The conflict has put a spotlight on some of the challenges the Biden administration faces as it tries to meet its goal of having the U.S. power grid run on clean energy by 2035.

-The new agreement filed Monday acknowledges that the formal consultation must be completed so any risks to the toad can be fully evaluated before it suffers any irreparable harm.
+The new agreement filed Monday acknowledges the formal consultation must be completed so any risks to the toad can be fully evaluated before it's harmed.

+“It’s not every day that you can lose at the 9th Circuit but still come out ahead, but today is a win for the Dixie Valley toad,” said Patrick Donnelly, Great Basin director for the Center for Biological Diversity.

+“This agreement comes just in the nick of time to save this little toad from extinction,” he said.

 “Beyond the economic losses to Ormat,” the panel said, “the district court properly considered the public interest in a ‘source of carbon-free baseload electricity,’ royalty returns to the federal government, and state and local taxes which would be collected as a result of the project.”